 Moving in bed was agony and trying to get to the bathroom even worse.

-The drips were pumping in copious amounts of antibiotics.
+The drips pumped in copious amounts of antibiotics.
 Each time I needed to get up to pee I had to have the nurse measure the output in a pan.
-With the drip pumping fluid into me, my pain making it a marathon to get out of bed and to the bathroom, this was very difficult.
+With the drip pumping fluid into me, and my pain making it a marathon to get out of bed and to the bathroom, this was very difficult.
 I did not complain.

-I saw my scar for the first time and it went from over my belly button to my right side and was the image of Frankenstein.
-I knew I had to accept that this was here with me forever and I was very grateful I did not need a bag.
+I checked my scar for the first time and it went from over my belly button to my right side and was the image of Frankenstein.
+I knew I had to accept that this was here with me forever, and I was appreciative I did not need a bag.

 My first shower was wonderful but at the same time very difficult.

 I lost all my modesty.
-I couldn't care less anymore.
+I could not care less anymore.

 The drain was terrible and it was to stay in even when I left hospital (more later).

-My back developed a painful rash due to only being able to stay on my back and the plastic sheeting under the sheets.
-Next time I will be taking a sheepskin rug or similar to lay on.
-Hopefully there's not a next time though!
+My back developed a painful rash due to only being in a position to stay on my back and the plastic sheeting under the sheets.
+Next time I will be taking a sheepskin rug or something similar to lay on.
+Hopefully there is not a next time though!

 I could not have any water or food for six days and until my bowel 'woke up'.
-They were talking about giving me Total Nutritional.... because I was so tiny and my bowel wasn't waking up.
+They were talking about giving me Total Nutritional.... because I was so tiny and my bowel was not waking up.
 Thank God it did before they did that to me.